 It is also important to highlight that the reform proposal suggested in this article effectively involves two stages.
 The first is to acknowledge that the risk of deportation should mitigate penalty.
-This is in effect adoption of the position which currently exists in Victoria, Queensland and the Australian Capital Territory.
-The gloss to the current position is that there should be a presumption that the sentence imposed on an offender will result in the offender acquiring a substantial criminal record, and that this would favour mitigation of sentence, which would apply unless the prosecution can demonstrate that on the facts of the case, deportation is unlikely to cause hardship to the offender.
-The other stage of the reform proposal is that the extent to which the penalty is mitigated should be set out by the court and then retracted if deportation does not occur.
-This second step requires coordination between the Department of Immigration, Citizenship and Multicultural Affairs and the relevant prosecution authorities across the country and will require legislative change.
-Unless and until the second step is implemented, the first stage of the reform proposal should still be actioned and, notably, this can arise through judicial action alone.
+This is, in effect, an adoption of the position which currently exists in Victoria, Queensland and the Australian Capital Territory.
+The gloss to the current position is that there should be a presumption that the sentence imposed on an offender will result in the offender acquiring a substantial criminal record, and that this would favour mitigation of sentence, which would apply unless the prosecution can demonstrate that, on the facts of the case, deportation is unlikely to cause hardship to the offender.
+The other stage of the reform proposal is that the extent to which the penalty is mitigated should be set out by the court, and then retracted if deportation does not occur.
+This second step requires coordination between the Department of Home Affairs and the relevant prosecution authorities across the country, and will require legislative change.
+Unless and until the second step is implemented, the first stage of the reform proposal should still be actioned; notably, this can arise through judicial action alone.

 Miscellaneous Matters Arising from the Link between Deportation and Sentencing